ilevcovitz/econ_tutoring_sign_in/INITIAL_SETUP_GUIDE.md

 ###Web App

 Create a new app using Flask.
+This web app will run the python code required for the sign in software.

 ###Static Files

+A static html file is used to display daily attendance information.
 Under your web app, create a static file:
-_Note: Replace SITENAME with your site's name._

 URL: /static/report.html
 Directory: /home/SITENAME/report.html

+_Note: Replace SITENAME with your site's name._

 ###Virtual Environment